 One of the biggest mistakes many students make is not being willing to negotiate their job offer.
 Many employers are willing to negotiate terms of an offer and, although it may seem daunting, students shouldn’t be afraid to negotiate terms.
 If done tactfully, negotiating a job offer can be very beneficial to you and help you start off on the right foot with your new employer.

-We encourage students to check out the MIT Career Advising & Professional Development guide to job offer negotiation.
+We encourage students to check out the MIT Career Advising & Professional Development (CAPD) guide to job offer negotiation.

 Another key mistake that students make when evaluating a job offer (or comparing multiple offers) is focusing exclusively on salary.
 Many job offers also contain extensive and varied benefits packages that are important to understand.